airswap/airswap-about/make-liquidity/run-a-server.md

 > Ready!
 Available at http://localhost:3000
 ```

-Now that the example is running, debug it with the [CLI](./debug-with-cli.md).
+Now that the example is running, you can debug with the [CLI](./debug-with-cli.md).
 This example is for convenience, but any web hosting platform will work.

 # Quote and Order APIs